vidardb/pgrocks-fdw/docker_image/README.md

 # Run PostgreSQL with RocksDB in Docker

-We can easily deploy PostgreSQL with RocksDB in a Docker container.The following document will guide you to install and play with RocksDB in one minute.
+We can easily deploy PostgreSQL with RocksDB in a Docker container.
+The following document will guide you to install and play with RocksDB in one minute.

 ## Requirement